roadsidemultimedia/Docs/tutorials/creating-a-branding-area.md

 ## The Setup ##

-To setup our Branding area, the first thing we want to do is enable the Visual Editor.
-Once active, from the DMS Toolbar click on **Add Sections**, then drag and drop the **2 Column** layout section into your header section area.
+To setup your Branding area, the first thing we will need to do is enable the Visual Editor.
+Once active, navigate from the DMS Toolbar and click on **Add Sections**, then drag and drop the **2 Column** layout section into the header area.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/branding-2column.jpg)

-Now we will change the width of the two columns, so that our naviation has more room, to this simply click on the **decrease/increase** options.
+Now we will change the width of the two columns so that our naviation has more room, to this simply click on the **decrease/increase** options.
 For this tutorial, we will be setting the width of the left column to **5/12** and the right column to **7/12**.
-However, you can have your columns any width.
+However, you can have your columns set at any width you choose.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/branding-column-width.jpg)